kintone-labs/kintone-java-sdk/docs/reference/authentication.md

 # Authentication

 Authentication module will be used by [Connection](../connection).
-This module allow we authenticate with kintone app by password authenticator or API token authenticator.
-This module is also support basic authenticator.
+This module allows we authenticate with kintone app by password authenticator or API token authenticator.
+This module also supports basic authenticator.

 !!! warning